FAQ

 We do not accept international insurance policies.
 International patients would need to pay for surgery before it can be scheduled , and submit for reimbursement on their own.
 We can provide international patients with documentation needed to assist them with reimbursement.

-For a child with one-sided microtia, typically only 1 surgery is required.
+For a child with unilateral microtia, typically only 1 surgery is required.
 A 2nd revision surgery may be recommended for some patients, particularly those with more difficult anatomy (such as those with syndromes or hemifacial microsomia).
 The 2nd surgery can be performed approximately 6 months after the 1st surgery.
 In a bilateral child, 2 surgeries will be required 3 months apart, but sometimes a 3rd surgery is performed to improve the outcome.

 The newly reconstructed ear will be swollen and purple/red for the first few weeks and will become less swollen and more defined with each week.
 While the healing process is different for each patient, it typically takes about 6 months for the ear to be almost fully healed.
 Watch a patient’s Lewin Ear Implant heal over 6 months: